QuTech-Delft/cQASM-spec/README.md

 The simple assignment unit has the syntax `x = y`, and is used to assign the value of `x`.

-If the unit is evaluated in regular context, `x` must be a unit yielding a `objname` to a variable object (i.e. not a constant), and `y` must return a value that can be coerced to the value type of the reference.
+If the unit is evaluated in regular context, `x` must be a unit yielding an `objname` to a variable object (i.e. not a constant), and `y` must return a value that can be coerced to the value type of the reference.
 The semantics are then that `x` is set to `y` as a "side effect," and the new value of `x` is returned.

+**TODO**: packing/unpacking assignment syntax is not described

 If the unit is evaluated in definition context, a context-sensitive `eqsep` value is returned, containing the analyzed `x` and `y` units.
 The `y` unit is